na018/awesome.skating.ai/thesis/Notes/Notes.md

 # 3D human pose estimation in video with temporal convolutions and semi-supervised training (2019-03-29 Facebook)
+- has applications in many fields like sports and health care
+- perform exercise therapy on their own, without physiotherapist get feedback, no money
+- avoid scoring scandals
+    - Wikipedia.
+List of olympic games scandals and controversies — M.-J. Borzilleri.
+Olympic figure skating controversy: Judging system is most to blame for uproar, 2014.

 # Learning To Score Olympic Events 2017